 Portland is in a great location to explore!
-Students can go on exciting day trips by car or take short flights for weekend trips to some of the coolest cities in the US.
+Students can go on exciting day and weekend trips by car or short flights to some of the coolest cities in the US.

 New students always want to know about the best places in Portland.
 PIA has put together some awesome adventures that students can enjoy in the Portland area.

 Southeast Portland: Mt.
 Tabor and the Hawthorne District

 - Mt.
 Tabor is a volcanic cinder cone that has been turned into a beautiful city park with hiking trails and water reservoirs.
 Although it is considered a mountain, it is very easy to walk to the top.
 From the top of Mt.
 Tabor, there are lovely views of the city.

 - After a mild hike or a picnic under the cherry trees, you can walk west toward the Hawthorne shopping district.
 There are many great restaurants and shops between SE 42nd and SE 32nd.

 - Shopping recommendations:

 - Grab a snack at New Seasons.

 - Stop off at Blue Star Donuts, rated as one of the best donut shops in the US.

 - Save some money while thrift-store shopping at Buffalo Exchange or Red Light.